wimblerobotics/min_max_curr_rviz_overlay/README.md

     *   Adjust other properties like width, height, position, colors, font size, and orientation as needed.

 4.  **Run the Critical Action Service (Optional):**
-    If you configured a "Critical Service Name", you need to run a node providing that service.
+    If you configured a "Critical Service Name", you need to run a node providing that service in a separate, sourced terminal.
 A default logging service is included:
     ```bash
     # In a sourced terminal
     ros2 run wifi_viz default_critical_action_service.py
     ```
+    This service will print the received message data (as JSON) to the console when called.

 5.  **Publish Data:**
     Publish messages of type `wifi_viz/msg/MinMaxCurr` to the topic you configured.
+See examples below.

+    Consider using the [This to That](https://github.com/wimblerobotics/this_to_that) package to easily create a message from an existing topic.

 ## Examples